 Since being posted on YouTube by an independent person Thursday, the ad has nearly 7 million views.

 Stigma and stereotypes

-The ad seemingly rips off a similar, and also offensive, Italian advert, in which a slim Italian man is washed with "color" detergent and emerges a muscular black man with the slogan "Color is better."
+The ad isn’t even original.
+It seemingly rips off a similar, and also offensive, Italian advert, in which an slim Italian man is washed with “color” detergent and emerges a muscular black man with the slogan “Color is better.”

-This wouldn't be the first time an ad in China has been accused of racial insensitivity.
-There was considerable criticism online after the Chinese posters for "Star Wars: The Force Awakens" seemed to downplay black actor -- and co-lead -- John Boyega.
+This wouldn’t be the first time ads in China have been accused of racial insensitivity, there was considerable criticism online after the Chinese posters for “Star Wars: The Force Awakens” seemed to downplay black actor – and co-lead – John Boyega.

 While a large number of Africans live in China, particularly in southern Guangdong province, many have complained of facing discrimination and prejudice from locals due in part to a widespread stigma against dark skin.